-If you are an OEM, you already have great engineering and manufacturing; why would you go outside for anything?
-This blog lists three reasons that OEM’s should consider outsource.
+If you are an OEM, you already have great engineering and manufacturing; why would you outsource anything?
+This blog lists three reasons that OEMs should consider outsourcing.

 Factory equipment design, even for platforms and peripheral equipment, is a specialized skill.
-If you need that skill, hire it only when you need it, for only as long as you need it, and focus your energies and resources on doing what you do best: making your IP ever more compelling.
+If you need that skill, hire it only when you need it and for only as long as you need it, while focusing your energies and resources on doing what you do best: making your IP even more compelling.

-An in-house team may make sense for large OEMs with multiple product lines, to effectively leverage a platform team.
-For small or specialized companies, and especially startups; that doesn’t work so well.
-Do you only need to design a platform once, or your sales are sporadic (ex. build-to-order)?
+An in-house team may make sense for large OEMs with multiple product lines to effectively leverage a platform team.
+For small or specialized companies, especially startups, that doesn’t work so well.
+Do you only need to design a platform once, or are your sales sporadic (ex. build-to-order)?
 Maybe your customers demand sophisticated platforms (ex. semiconductor fabs) and you couldn’t acquire that expertise in any reasonable time, or cost, even if you wanted to.
 In such cases, leveraging outside resources is really the way to go.

-A skilled design & build company with deep knowledge of your market will create the platform you need, even if it doesn’t look like what you originally asked for.
-They will carry you through, at a minimum, through pilot production and often even ongoing volume production depending on your cost and volume targets.
-Ideally, they should also be able and willing to help you transfer mature designs to an appropriate Contract Manufacturer (CM), when the time is right.
-Your supplier should act like part of your team; so the business model is one of partnership.
+A skilled design and build company with deep knowledge of your market will create the platform you need, even if it doesn’t look like what you originally asked for.
+They will carry you through, at a minimum, through pilot production, cost optimization and often even ongoing volume production depending on your cost and volume targets.
+Ideally, they should also be able and willing to help you transfer mature designs to an appropriate contract manufacturer (CM), when the time is right.
+Your supplier should act like part of your team with a business model that provides mutual benefits for both companies.